To the editor of THE EAGLE:

 Being more specific, let’s examine the relationship be-

 tween Mass.
 College of Liberal Arts and the city.
 I was a professor at MCLA for 32 years and retired in 2002.
 If I were a parent of a son/daughter who was considering attending MCLA, I would say, "No, it’s a poor choice.
-The mayor of the city compares it to Detroit.
-It must be dangerous."

 In my life, I have never accepted the conduct of defeatism: giving up.
 In the next mayoral election in North Adams, it might be wise for the citizens of North Adams to elect a candidate who has a new vision for this city and all its undiscovered potential.
 North Adams and its surrounding communities have their challenges, but I much prefer to quote a long-distant relative from Scotland -- John Paul Jones: "I have not yet begun to fight."